phraust1612/2017PintosProject/README.md

 Be aware that our KAIST pintos project's initial skeleton codes differ from standford's.
 Download skeleton codes from [here](https://github.com/hangpark/pintos-dev-env-kaist/raw/master/pintos.tar.gz)

+Since we didn't follow 4.4BSD Scheduler,
-This project passes all tests of project 1,2,3
+this project fails only 7 tests (tests/threads/mlfqs-...) of project 1
-and fails only 1 test (tests/vm/page-merge-mm) of project 4
+and fails 1 test (tests/vm/page-merge-mm) of project 4
+Except those 8, it passes all remaining tests of whole projects.

 ## Install